Real Estate Talk:

 Most issues are supposed to be declared in the seller’s declaration, which saves time and reduces renegotiation, however, sometimes in the inspection or examination of documents, issues are found that may reduce the value of the property.
 Still, providing an offer with conditions is better than raising the hopes of the seller only to let them down.
 The following explains why.

-Sellers are anxious to sell despite what they may say otherwise they would not place the house on the market.
+Sellers are anxious to sell despite what they may say otherwise they would not place the property on the market.
 So, when a prospective buyer asks questions about the house during a visit, sellers get excited.
 After the visit, when a buyer asks for invoices, the seller gets more excited.
 As prospective buyers ask for more and more due diligence before an offer, sellers get so excited they can hardly wait for the amazing offer.

 It is far better to know if buyer and seller are in the same ballpark before the seller exerts effort, only to find out they are not even on the same playing field.